ScalabilityIssues/documentation/README.md

 1. We based on the requirements on the [architectural kata](architectural-kata.md) to identify what are the main duties of the whole system.
 As a general principle, each duty is assigned to a microservice.
 The services we identified are described in [Service descriptions](#service-descriptions).
 1. Each microservice has its own database (if needed): we identified the most appropriate way to store the data, considering how the data is accessed and stored and the scalability of each approach
 1. Microservices need to interact among them to perform actions that lead to the final objective of the application: to communicate one with the other we decided to use grpc because (INSERT REASON)
 1. grpc is a good way to interact but not always the most appropriate.
 Sometimes there are events that trigger multiple actions that are possibly independent; the best approach is to use the AMQP protocol, where the event is published to the broker and all services that have some duties with respect to that kind of events can subscribe to a queue.
-Our choice fell into rabbitmq, since it is easy to configure and use but at the same time is a powerful tool used in real world deployments
+Our choice fell into RabbitMQ, since it is easy to configure and use but at the same time is a powerful tool used in real world deployments
 1. TEST for SOME MICROSERVICES
 1. Once each service is developed the challenge consists in running them together to make interactions possible.
 To achieve this, we designed this strategy:
   - each microservice has its own github repository